Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Introduction and main results

 \section{Introduction and main results}

-The goal of this paper is to discuss the scaling limits of a model of random trees satisfying a simple Markovian branching property, that was considered in \cite{HMPW06}, and considered in different forms in a number of places \cite{Devroye,Aldous96,BrDeMcLdlS}.
-Markov branching trees are natural models of random trees, defined in terms of discrete fragmentation processes.
-The laws of these trees are indexed by an integer $n$ giving the ``size'' of the tree, which leads us to consider two distinct (but related) models, in which the sizes are respectively the number of leaves and the number of vertices.
+The goal of this paper is to discuss the scaling limits of a model of random trees satisfying a simple Markovian branching property that was considered in different forms in \cite{Devroye,Aldous96,BrDeMcLdlS,HMPW06}.
+Markov branching trees are natural models of random trees defined in terms of discrete fragmentation processes.
+The laws of these trees are indexed by an integer $n$ giving the ``size'' of the tree, which leads us to consider two distinct (but related) models, in which the sizes are, respectively, the number of leaves and the number of vertices.
 We first provide a slightly informal description of our results.

-Let $q=(q_n,n\geq 1)$ be a family of probability distributions, respectively on the set $\P_n$ of partitions of the integer $n$, i.e.\ of non-increasing integer sequences with sum $n$.
-We assume that $q_n$ does not assign mass $1$ to the trivial partition $(n)$: In order that this makes sense for $n=1$, we add an extra ``empty partition'' $\emptyset$ to $\P_1$.
+Let $q=(q_n,n\geq1)$ be a family of probability distributions, respectively, on the set $\P_n$ of partitions of the integer $n$, that is, of nonincreasing integer sequences with sum $n$.
+We assume that $q_n$ does not assign mass $1$ to the trivial partition $(n)$